Kenhasteandersen/NUMmodel_norwecom_fabm/README.md

 make
 ```

-If the linking step fails to find netcdf
+If the linking step fails to find the netcdf library then linking has to be done manually.

-## Todo elsewhere
-The linker cannot find `netcdf`.
-Therefore linking has to manually add the path to the library.
-This is done by adding `-DCMAKE_VERBOSE_MAKEFILE=on` to `cmake`to get the linker step, and then paste the path to the library into the linking step.
+This is done by adding `-DCMAKE_VERBOSE_MAKEFILE=on` to `cmake`.
+While doing the `make` the last step is the linker step.
+Copy that, and paste the path to the library into it and link manually.

 ## Run test model